Supports the natural removal process of forever chemicals from the body

 Extensive PFAS accumulation by human gut bacteria

 Cambiotics now offers a precision-formulated probiotic developed to support the body’s natural processes.
-Its specialized probiotic strains are designed to interact with PFAS molecules in the gut, potentially aiding in the management of their presence through normal digestive activity.
+Its specialized probiotic strains are designed to interact with PFAS molecules in the gut, facilitating their removal through the digestive system.

 Using biology to remove chemicals from the body